xdot2012/xdot2012/README.md

 ### Welcome to my Github profile!

 My name is Douglas Gonçalves Sales, nice to meet you.
-I'm graduated at Sistemas de Informação in Universidade Federal dos Vales do Jequitinhonha e Mucuri (UFVJM) in Diamantina/MG, Brazil.
+I'm graduated at Sistemas de Informação in the year of 2022 at Universidade Federal dos Vales do Jequitinhonha e Mucuri (UFVJM) in Diamantina/MG, Brazil.
 I love to learn new things and am currently working as a FullStack Web Developer.

 ### Interests:
 - 🔭 Web/Mobile Development.